-- Websites are even more tricky to verify.
-Many websites do not give much information about the content's author, if they even list an author.
+- Websites are tricky to verify.
+Many websites do not give much information about the content's author and some do not list an author at all.

-- Then, check to see if there is an "About Me" section of the website.
+- Check to see if there is a biography of the author on the website.
+Does it include the author's education?

 - Pay attention to when/if the website has been updated.
 A credible website keeps their site updated, even if the articles are not.